filomates/doc/README.md

 6. Bend the edges a bit further, so they overlap slightly, then move them back against each other and realign.
 This creates tension between the edges, which will help you make the solder joint smooth and nearly invisible.
 ### Step 2: Soldering
-1. Put the ring onto the soldering block and cover the future solder joint with flux.
+1. Put the ring onto the soldering block and cover the future solder joint with Borax mixture using a small paintbrush.
 2. Put two or three 1x1 mm pieces of silver solder onto the joint.
 3. Light the torch and start heating the ring, moving slowly along its outline.
 4. Once the ring is hot enough, the color of the metal changes to pink and red, and the solder flows into the joint.